Contest Description

 Contest Rules

-2. Report must be typed.
-Each section found in Section G must begin on a new page and each page must have a heading specifying the section being described.
+The report must be typed and completed in its entirety.
+Each section in the report (see governing rule G) must begin on a new page with a section heading.
 There is no word limit.
 The official Major Emphasis Involvement Report cover sheet must accompany all entries.
-It must be completed in its entirety.

-1. The Need (10 points) —A statement must establish in what way the project deals with the ME.
+Need: Establish in what way the project deals with the Major Emphasis.
+(10 points)

-2. The Plan (10 points) —Describe how the project was organized.
+Plan: Describe how the project was organized.
+(10 points)

-3. Implementation (20 points) — Describe the steps taken to implement the plan.
+Implementation: Describe the steps taken to implement the plan.
+(20 points)

-4. Final Results (25 points) —Describe the benefits of the service rendered.
+Final results: Describe the benefits of the service rendered.
+(20 points)

-5. Partnerships with the Kiwanis Family and Other Organizations (10 points)—Describe actions and partnerships formed.
+Partnerships with the Kiwanis family and other organizations: Describe actions and partnerships formed.
 Describe how the project was publicized.
+(10 points)

-7. Club’s Overall Program Dealing with ME (25 points) —Describe any other projects/programs your club implemented to address the Major Emphasis.
-Describe how your club worked with ME during other parts of the year.
+Club’s overall program dealing with the Major Emphasis: Describe any other projects/programs your club implemented to address the Major Emphasis.
+Describe how your club worked with the Major Emphasis during other parts of the year.
+(20 points)

 We recommend that Major Emphasis Reports be submitted using the Google Docs template and uploaded below as a Google Docs, Microsoft Word or PDF file.
 Supplemental materials (up to 9 files) may also be uploaded.